Grand jury charges 4 Audi managers in emissions case

 Richard Bauder, Axel Eiser, Stefan Knirsch and Carsten Nagel were named in a 12-count indictment alleging conspiracy, wire fraud and violations of the Clean Air Act.

-The indictment alleges the men took part in nearly a decade-long conspiracy to deceive the Environmental Protection Agency by cheating on emissions tests for 3-liter diesel engines.
+The indictment, released Thursday, alleges the men took part in nearly a decade-long conspiracy to deceive the Environmental Protection Agency by cheating on emissions tests for 3-liter diesel engines.

-It's not clear whether the men are in custody.
-Messages were left Thursday seeking comment from government and Audi spokesmen.
+None of the four is in custody, and they are believed to be in Germany, a Justice Department spokesman said.

 Audi is a luxury brand owned by German automaker Volkswagen.
+A VW spokesman said he could not comment about whether the men still work for the company.

-VW pleaded guilty in 2016 to criminal charges in the scandal and will pay more than $30 billion in penalties and settlement costs.
+Volkswagen pleaded guilty in 2016 to criminal charges in the scandal and will pay more than $30 billion in penalties and lawsuit settlement costs.

+The men bring to 13 the number of VW employees charged in the scandal, in which VW used software on about 600,000 vehicles to turn pollution controls on during EPA tests and turn them off while on the road.
+Two have pleaded guilty and are serving jail time, while six others, including former VW CEO Martin Winterkorn, remain in Germany.

+It's unlikely any of the German citizens will face a U.S. judge in the case.
+Germany's constitution forbids extradition of its citizens other than to another European Union member state or to an international court.

 .